 - Learn to crouch-strafe.
-As I mentioned, Revenant's Passive is at the end of the day his greatest strength, and certainly the best Passive of any Legend we've seen.
-Make the most of his amazing strafing abilities by practicing, both in the firing range and in World's Edge.
+Make the most of Revenant's strafing abilities by practicing, both in the firing range and in matches.
 Try to keep your movements as quick and unpredictable as possible.

 I think that's as good a moment as any to wrap up this Apex Legends Revenant guide.
 Hopefully you've learned a thing or two - and if you're after more invaluable knowledge on other Legends, be sure to check out our Apex Legends characters guide.